Going Home Green

 If you choose cremation, there’s a water-based process that emits a lot less carbon: in a few hours, alkaline hydrolosis ("water cremation") reduces a body to ashy fragments, similar to a flame cremation.
 Several area funeral homes now offer it, including Bradshaw.
 One option for disposition of ashes (of any type) is the Better Place Forest in Scandia, one of several memorial forests nationwide.
 If you consider body donation through the Mayo Clinic or University of Minnesota, note that the Mayo's process ends with alkaline hydrolysis, while the U's ends with flame cremation.

-There's also the natural organic reduction process pioneered by Recompose, which reduces the body to compost.
-It's been legalized in six states, and our legislature will consider it in 2024: see sidebar.
+And in 2024 Minnesota legalized the natural organic reduction process pioneered by Recompose, which reduces the body to compost.
+See sidebar.

 The Going Home Green group will share more resources as we discover them.
-For info or to join us at our occasional meetings, get in touch:
+For info or to join us at our occasional meetings and field trips, get in touch:

 Mindy Keskinen at mindykeskinen@comcast.net